Ireland’s Kerry Way is one of the best multi-day walking Trails.

 In my view walking the Kerry Way can be a pastime, one that you can revisit again and again.
 Of course foreign visitors may only be able to visit once but others can visit more often for short breaks at any time of year.
 Solo or with others, it’s equally good.

 On an Álaind Walking holiday, we make it easy and hassle-free.
-Simply book onto one of our Kerry Way Walking Holidays for a weekend or longer and we’ll organise everything for you.
+Simply book onto one of our Kerry Way Walking Holidays and we’ll organise everything for you.
 All you need to bring is yourself, your boots and your comfortable walking gear.
 We’ll provide you a luxury room at Álaind Lodges and manage the logistics of each day’s walking.
 Trust me, it’s just the tonic for unwinding and reconnecting with yourself, your fellow walkers and nature.

 What time of year is best for walking the Kerry Way?

 The Kerry Way can be walked throughout the entire year, regardless of the season.
 The Atlantic Gulf Stream ensures considerably milder winters than other parts of Ireland.
 Even Kerry’s highest mountains, are frequently walkable without difficulty in winter months.
 For the rest of the year, weather extremes are uncommon making Kerry a top year round walking destination.